How to Zfish: A guide for Mystics

 - MSTY will immediately begin growing the cell.

 - You can tell that MSTY has played a cube when the cube reaches weight 3.
 If the end of a branch has reached weight 3, you should check it to see if there is a continuation needed.
 If you see a small turquoise cube appear above the branch that means it will soon spawn new cell growth and you should wait until it’s finished before checking.

 - Inevitably MSTY will make a merger (keep a close eye near somas) or get stuck on a thin branch.
 Here’s where your superhuman powers come in handy.

 - If you see a merger, immediately turn off MSTY while you correct it.
 I would also suggest using Scythe Freeze to stop the merger from getting out of control.

-- Remember to turn MSTY back on when you’ve cleared the merger.
+- Remember to turn MSTY back on when you’ve cleared the merger, and to un-Scythe Freeze any cubes that still need to grow.

 - Scythe complete branches as you go along.
 This will help you remember what you’ve already checked, and indicates to the next player that the cell is completely checked.

-- When you and MSTY have mapped the cell all the way to completion and checked all the branches, mark it as Done/Need Player B.
+- When you and MSTY have mapped the cell all the way to completion and checked all the branches, mark it as Done/Player B.

 - Open the Need Player B section of the Mystic Scouts Log to see which cells are available for Player B.

 - Jump to the cell and claim it.
 You will see a cell that has been fully grown.

 - Activate MSTY.